Lighting in Motion: Spatiotemporal HDR Lighting Estimation

-Early approaches estimated environment lighting from images using cues such as reflections, shadows, and geometry~\cite{sato2003illumination,lalonde2012estimating}.
-Of course, learning-based methods outperformed their predecessors by proposing approaches that directly regress HDR lighting representations from single images of indoor scenes~\cite{gardner2017learning,gardner2019deep,zhan2021emlight}, outdoor scenes~\cite{hold2019deep,zhang2019all}, or both~\cite{legendre2019deeplight,dastjerdi2023everlight,Phongthawee2023DiffusionLight,Chinchuthakun2025DiffusionLightTurbo}, or a scene with a human face \cite{LeGendre:2020:FaceLight}.
-The interested reader is invited to consult the survey of Einabadi~\etal~\cite{einabadi2021deep} for more details.
-The aforementioned approaches typically estimate lighting either at the center of the image or at a single point in the scene.
+\myparagraph{Single image lighting estimation} Early approaches estimated environment lighting from images using cues such as reflections, shadows, and geometry~\cite{sato2003illumination,lalonde2012estimating}.
+Of course, learning-based methods outperformed their predecessors by proposing approaches that directly regress HDR lighting representations from single images of indoor scenes~\cite{gardner2017learning,gardner2019deep,zhan2021emlight}, outdoor scenes~\cite{hold2019deep,zhang2019all}, or both~\cite{legendre2019deeplight,dastjerdi2023everlight,Phongthawee2023DiffusionLight,Chinchuthakun2025DiffusionLightTurbo}, or a scene with a human face \cite{LeGendre:2020:FaceLight}, see \cite{einabadi2021deep} for a recent survey.
+These approaches typically estimate lighting at a single point in the scene (usually the image center).